 Family learning - Family learning encourages family members to learn together as and within a family, with a focus on intergenerational learning.
-Family learning activities can also be specifically designed to enable parents to learn how to support their children's learning.
+Family learningactivities can also be specifically designed to enable parents to learn how to support their children's learning4.

 GIRFEC (Getting it Right for Every Child) - Getting it right for every child (GIRFEC) supports families by making sure children and young people can receive the right help, at the right time, from the right people.
 The aim is to help them to grow up feeling loved, safe and respected so that they can realise their full potential.
 GIRFEC is central to all Scottish Government policies which support children, young people and their families and is delivered through services and people who work with young people and families.

-GIRFEC is implemented in partnership with local delivery partners (local authorities, health boards and the third sector), by providing access to early help, planning and co-ordination of services where beneficial.
+It is implemented in partnership with local delivery partners (local authorities, health boards and the third sector), by providing access to early help, planning and coordination of services where beneficial.

-&lt;sup>4 What do we mean by Family Learning? (education.gov.scot)
+4 What do we mean by Family Learning? (education.gov.scot)

 Insight - Insight is an online tool for benchmarking the senior phase.
 The Insight Tariff Scale places a notional point value to attainment so that schools and local authorities can compare attainment between the virtual comparator, schools, local authorities or other breakdowns of cohorts in the senior phase.
-Further information https://insight-guides.scotxed.net/support/InsightTariff.pdf
+Further information Technical Guide (scotxed.net)

-The National Improvement Framework (NIF) - The national improvement framework and improvement plan for Scottish education is designed to help deliver the twin aims of excellence and equity in education.
+The National Improvement Framework (NIF) - The National Improvement Framework and Improvement Plan for Scottish education is designed to help deliver the twin aimsof excellence and equity in education.
 This document serves as the single, definitive plan for securing educational improvement.
 It takes into account the information on the national improvement framework interactive evidence report.
-The NIF includes six drivers of improvement.
+The NIF includes sixdrivers of improvement.
 The drivers are all equally important.
 The key drivers of improvement are: